-It looks like the same offering as their other two breweries, and they make for now 11 beers, which also include lagers, amber ale, porter and stouts, so there’s a lot of variety for everyone.
+It looks like the same offering as their other two breweries, and they make for now 11 beers, which include IPA’s, ales, lagers, amber ale, porter and stouts, so there’s a lot of variety for everyone.

 Besides the beer, I always loved the food in the other two places, and it seems that Red Bank is up to the same standards.
-Dinner was amazing, even if there’s not a full menu yet.
-But expect that to grow in the following weeks.
+Dinner was always amazing, even if there’s not a full menu yet.
 Even my picky kids loved it, which is important so it becomes a family destination, as opposed to most other breweries which are more like bars for the beer connoisseurs.
 Just keep in mind that for now it opens at 4pm, so lunch is out.

 If you’re looking to rent a house at the shore, check out ShoreVacations.com, Jersey Shore’s biggest vacation rentals resource.
 It lists hundreds of rental homes and condos from Sandy Hook all the way down to Cape May (including Belmar, Point Pleasant, Seaside Heights, Ocean City, Long Beach Island, Atlantic City or the Wildwoods).
 It’s a one-stop website for planning your Jersey Shore vacation, featuring beach information, weather updates and more!
 And of course, it has a full list of all the Jersey Shore events this year.